annikaheckel/annikaheckel.github.io/index.md

 #### Accepted:

 - [How does the chromatic number of a random graph vary?](https://londmathsoc.onlinelibrary.wiley.com/doi/full/10.1112/jlms.12794) (with Oliver Riordan), 2021.
-Accepted for publication in the *Jounal of the London Mathematical Society*.
+Accepted for publication in the *Journal of the London Mathematical Society*.

 #### Published journal papers: